-Activities for FY21: All levee breaches have been fully repaired, with the exception of the Nutwood Levee breach, which is still under construction but currently protected by a temporary berm that provides a 20-year level of protection.
-Erosion and slide repairs are still ongoing on a number of levee systems.
-Three contracts were awarded in January, and five more contract awards are expected this spring.
+Activities for FY22: All levee breaches have been fully repaired.
+Erosion and slide repairs are still ongoing on Wood River, MESD, STL/MSD, and Darst levee systems.
+One contract was awarded in December, and Augusta contract award is expected this spring.